mach5-io/cloud-deployment-scripts/aws/README.md

 # Mach5 Search EKS Deployment

+**Disclaimer:** These deployment scripts are provided as-is and may use default settings for VPCs, regions, and cluster configurations.
+These defaults may not be suitable for shared or pre-existing EKS environments.
+Please review the configurations carefully and update them as needed to avoid misconfiguration or potential data loss.

 ## Overview

 This repository provides the resources and instructions required to deploy Mach5 Search through the AWS Marketplace.